Mungert69/FreeNetworkMonitorBlog/content/posts/AIPoweredPenetrationTestingUsingMetasploitToSecureYourNetwork.md

 - **Remediation:** Patch the vulnerabilities found during the test.
 - **Re-testing:** After applying fixes, re-run penetration tests to ensure that all vulnerabilities have been resolved.

-By utilizing the Free Network Monitor Assistant integrated with Metasploit, you can conduct targeted penetration tests with ease and ensure the security of your network against potential threats.
+By utilizing the Quantum Ready Monitor Assistant integrated with Metasploit, you can conduct targeted penetration tests with ease and ensure the security of your network against potential threats.

 ### Explore Further